-Topic 2.7: DNA Replication, Transcription & Translation
+Topic 2.7: DNA Replication, Transcription and Translation

 Essential Idea: Genetic information in DNA can be accurately copied and can be translated to make the proteins needed by the cell.